161chihuahuas/dusk/identity.md

 ## Proving Control (for recipients)

-When a source asks you for an identity proof
+When a source asks you for an identity proof, they should provide you with a challenge generated from the previous steps.
+It's simple to create a proof from this using dusk.

 ### Using the App